 The Target Market And The Buying Reason Of White Papers Vs. The E-Books

-White papers work mainly in the B2B market and aid business decisions based on – mostly quantifiable – business needs and requirements.
+White papers work mainly in B2B demand gen campaigns and aid business decisions based on – mostly quantifiable – business needs and requirements.

 E-books mainly work in the B2C market and sell to – mostly unquantified, unsubstantiated and often whimsical – personal wants and desires.